How is Flat Track different from traditional roller derby?

 “The mission of the WFTDA is to promote and foster the sport of women’s flat-track roller derby by facilitating the development of athletic ability, sportswomanship, and goodwill among member leagues.
 The governing philosophy is, “by the skaters, for the skaters.”
 Women skaters are primary owners, managers, and operators of each member league and of the coalition.
 The operational tasks of the coalition are to set standards for rules, seasons, and safety, and to determine guidelines for the presentations of the national and international athletic competitions of member leagues.
 All member leagues have a voice in the decision-making process, and agree to comply with the governing body’s policies.”

 How can I become a Texas Rollergirl?

-Texas Rollergirls usually have tryouts once a year in the fall after our home season is over.
-We also have a Rec League for those who want to learn to skate and play roller derby in less competitive circumstances and Junior Derby for the kiddos ages 8-17.
+Texas Rollergirls usually have tryouts twice a year, mid season and in the fall after our home season is over.
+We also have a Rec League for those who want to learn to skate and play roller derby in less competitive enviroment.
 We have sessions all year round, so sign up to have some fun!